CESNET/eInfra-docs/docs.it4i/software/modules/lmod.md

 !!! warning
     Always specify the name **and** the version when loading a module.
-    Loading a default module in your script (e.g. `$ ml intel`) will cause divergent results in the case the default module is upgraded.
+    Loading a default module in your script (e.g. `$&nbsp;ml&nbsp;intel`) will cause divergent results in the case the default module is upgraded.
     **IT4Innovations is not responsible for any loss of allocated core-hours resulting from the use of improper modules in your calculations.**

 To effectively apply the changes to the environment that are specified by a module, use `ml` and specify the name of the module.